NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 ### Scenarios: Orientation  ###

-We examined each of these four archetype variantsin two orientations:
+We examined each of these four archetype variants in two orientations:

 -  **North-South**, in which the front of the house was oriented north, and the rear faced south.
 -  **East-West**, in which the front of the home was oriented east, and the rear faced west.